Kinglord/ComfyUI_Prompt_Gallery/README.md

 ![image](https://github.com/user-attachments/assets/0f5f2f25-6c4a-4ab5-bae0-4ce4d2b58836)

+## Updates
+- Added a bunch of new features and QoL improvements as tracked by the roadmap.
+Wanting to get settings operational before I finally submit this to the registry, etc. With the new wildcard prompt generator if you download all the support yaml packs you have quick and easy access to over 3 trillion combinations, not too shabby! 😁

 ## Features
 - Snazzy sidebar menu that holds images and metadata for prompt building
 - Built in support for all of [Navimixu's Wildcard Files](https://civitai.com/models/615967/ponyxl-wildcards-vault)